stenlisuryadinata/portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project , pleas kindly starred this repo
+> If you like this project , pleas kindly ⭐️ this repo

 <p align="right">(<a href="#readme-top">back to top</a>)</p>